Chronic Pain

 Strain in relationships

-Feelings of hopelessness, frustration, or worthlessness
+A growing sense of hopelessness, frustration, or loss of self-worth

 Negative thoughts about your abilities or future